cisagov/ScubaGear/baselines/exo.md

 Advanced audit SHALL be enabled.
 - _Rationale:_ Microsoft Purview Audit (Premium) logs additional event types that are not included with Standard.
-Furthermore, it is required for government agencies by OMB M-21-13 (refered to therein as by its former name, Advanced Audit).
+Furthermore, it is required for government agencies by OMB M-21-13 (referred to therein as by its former name, Advanced Audit).
 - _Last modified:_ June 2023

 #### MS.EXO.17.3v1